Social Credit Party (New Zealand): Progressive Coalition and independent again (2002–present)

 In 2002, when tensions between the "moderate left" and the "hard left" caused a split in the Alliance, the Democrats followed Jim Anderton's moderate faction and became a part of the Progressive Coalition.
 In the 2002 election, Grant Gillon and John Wright were placed third and fourth on the party's list.
 However, the Progressives won only enough votes for two seats, thus leaving the two Democrats outside parliament.

 Shortly after the election, the Democrats split from the Progressives, re-establishing themselves as an independent party.
 However, Gillon and Wright, both of whom opposed the split, chose not to follow the Democrats, instead remaining with the Progressives.
 The Progressive Coalition became the Progressive Party after the Democrats left.
 The Democrats chose Stephnie de Ruyter, who had been fifth on the Progressive list, as their new leader.

 In 2005, the party re-added "for Social Credit" to its name to supplement its party name.
 The Democrats contested that year's general election as an independent party and received 0.05% of the party vote.
 In the 2008 general election, the party again won 0.05% of the party vote.

 The party did not apply for broadcasting funding for the 2011 election.
 During the election, it won 1,432 votes and was the only party to not attract a party vote in an electorate (Mangere).
 The party fielded thirty electorate candidates and four list only candidates in the 2014 general election but continued to fail to gain any seats in the 51st New Zealand Parliament.

 During the 2017 general election, the Democrats for Social Credit ran 26 candidates, namely 13 electorate candidates and 13 list only candidates.
 The party gained 806 votes on the party vote (0.0%) and failed to win any seats in Parliament.

 In June 2018, the party voted to change its name back to Social Credit after Chris Leitch was elected leader.

-During the 2020 general election, Social Credit won no seats, obtaining 1,520 votes (0.05%)- Official results.
+During the 2020 general election, Social Credit won no seats, obtaining 1,520 votes (0.05%).
 In 2021 the party opposed COVID-19 vaccine mandates.

 The party's registration was cancelled at its own request on 28 February 2023.
 Leitch died in January 2023 which left "a really big hole" in the party organisation according to party president Gloria Bruni.
 The party requested deregistration due to membership having dipped below 500 but will still remain active despite being deregistered and being unable to submit a party list at the 2023 general election.
 Bruni stated that the party intends to rebrand to avoid comparison with the controversial social credit system used by the Chinese Communist Party.